Chart Color Schemes

 Oaklands Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 31.3% among residents aged 15+, exceeding the South Australian average of 25.7% and that of the SA4 region (28.1%).
-Bachelor degrees are the most common at 20.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 30.3% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (20.3%).
+The area's educational profile is notable regionally, with university qualification rates of 31.3% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region rate of 28.1%.
+Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 30.3% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 20.3%.

 Frequently Asked Questions - Education